-UNC proactively creates special programs to address challenges and meet the changing needs of the people of North Carolina.
-Below is a list of initiatives supported and sponsored by UNC.
+The UNC System proactively creates special programs to address challenges and meet the changing needs of the people of North Carolina.
+Below is a list of initiatives supported and sponsored by the University

 Transparency and Accountability